pschichtel/docker-volume-cephfs/README.md

-# Docker volume plugin for CephFS
+# Docker Volume Plugin for CephFS

 This work is based on [https://github.com/vieux/docker-volume-sshfs](https://github.com/vieux/docker-volume-sshfs) which is programmed by [Victor Vieux](https://github.com/vieux) and released under MIT license!
 Many thanks for your clean code!